-Unfortunately, for modern and emerging applications, the large amounts of data that need to move across the memory channel create a large data movement bottleneck in the computing system [13-14].
-The data movement bottleneck incurs a heavy penalty in terms of both performance and energy consumption [13-20].
-First, there is a long latency and significant energy involved in bringing data from DRAM.
+DRAM.
 Second, it is difficult to send a large number of requests to memory in parallel, in part because of the narrow width of the memory channel.
 Third, despite the costs of bringing data into memory, much of this data is not reused by the CPU, rendering the caching either highly inefficient or completely unnecessary [5, 21], especially for modern workloads with very large datasets and random access patterns.
 Today, the total cost of computation, in terms of performance and in terms of energy, is dominated by the cost of data movement for modern data-intensive workloads such as machine learning and data analytics [5, 15, 16, 21-25].

 The high cost of data movement is forcing architects to rethink the fundamental design of computer systems.
 As data-intensive applications become more prevalent, there is a need to bring computation closer to the data, instead of moving data across the system to distant compute units.
-Recent advances in memory design enable the opportunity for architects to avoid unnecessary data movement by performing processing-in-memory (PIM), also known as near-data processing (NDP).
+Recent advances in memory design enable the opportunity for architects to avoid unnecessary data movement by performing processing-in-memory (PIM), also known as near-data processing.
 The idea of performing PIM has been proposed for at least four decades [26-36], but earlier efforts were not widely adopted due to the difficulty of integrating processing elements for computation with DRAM.
-Innovations such as (1) 3D-stacked memory dies that combine a logic layer with DRAM layers [5, 37-40], (2) the ability to perform logic operations using memory cells themselves inside a memory chip [18, 20, 41-49], and (3) the emergence of potentially more computation-friendly resistive memory technologies [50-61] provide new opportunities to embed general-purpose computation directly within the memory [5, 16-19, 21, 22, 24, 25, 41-43, 47-49, 62-100].
+Innovations such as three-dimensional (3-D)stacked memory dies that combine a logic layer with DRAM layers [5, 37-40], the ability to perform logic operations using memory cells themselves inside a memory chip [18, 20, 41-49], and the emergence of potentially more computation-friendly resistive memory technologies [50-61] provide new opportunities to embed generalpurpose computation directly within the memory [5, 16-19, 21, 22, 24, 25, 41-43, 47-49, 62-100].

 While PIM can allow many data-intensive applications to avoid moving data from memory to the CPU, it introduces new challenges for system architects and programmers.
-In this work, we examine two major areas of challenges, and discuss solutions that we have developed for each challenge.
+In this article, we examine two major areas of challenges and discuss solutions that we have developed for each challenge.
 First, programmers need to be able to identify opportunities in their applications where PIM can improve their target objectives (e.g., application performance, energy consumption).
-As we discuss in Section 3, the decision on whether to execute part or all of an application in memory depends on (1) architectural constraints, such as area and energy limitations, and the type of logic implementable within memory; and (2) application properties, such as the intensities of computation and memory accesses, and the amount of data shared across different functions.
-To solve this first challenge, we have developed toolflows that help the programmer to systematically determine how to partition work between PIM logic (i.e., processing elements on the memory side) and the CPU, in order to meet all architectural design constraints and maximize targeted benefits [16, 22-24, 75].
+As we discuss in Section 3, whether to execute part or all of an application in memory depends on: 1) architectural constraints, such as area and energy limitations, and the type of logic implementable within memory; and 2) application properties, such as the intensities of computation and memory accesses, and the amount of data shared across different functions.
+To solve this first challenge, we have developed toolflows that help the programmer to systematically determine how to partition work between PIM logic (i.e., processing elements on the memory side) and the CPU in order to meet all architectural design constraints and maximize targeted benefits [16, 22-24, 75].
 Second, system architects and programmers must establish efficient interfaces and mechanisms that allow programs to easily take advantage of the benefits of PIM.
 In particular, the processing logic inside memory does not have quick access to important mechanisms required by modern programs and systems, such as cache coherence and address translation, which programmers rely on for software development productivity.
 To solve this second challenge, we develop a series of interfaces and mechanisms that are designed specifically to allow programmers to use PIM in a way that preserves conventional programming models [5, 16-24, 62, 75].